harutekku/Various-Markdown-Notes/Concurrency/CppCon - Concurrency.md

 puts("Thread main");
 ```

-  - There are several problem with the above example
+  - There are several problems with the above example
     - Thread `t` is wasting CPU cycles.
 It never goes to sleep, it atomically loads the value from `ready` variable,
       checks it and does a jump.
     - Theoretically, the compiler can see that if this thread never sleeps then the value of `ready` will never change and